philberesford/instant-run-off-voting/README.md

 2. The Preference for each Candidate is unique for each Voter.

 ## Usage
-The output from [Microsoft Forms](https://forms.office.com/) can output the values of single questions in a suitable format for use by this script.
+[Microsoft Forms](https://forms.office.com/) can output the values of single questions in a suitable format for use by this script.

 ## Dependencies
 [pyrankvote](https://pypi.org/project/pyrankvote/)